-A TANF application is used to apply for the national Temporary Assistance for Needy Families (TANF) program.
-Specific instructions for how to apply for TANF program vary between states, because each because each state oversees their own benefits systems.
-However, TANF eligibility requirements must follow basic federal guidelines, as the federal government provides funding for the program.
-Before submitting a TANF application form, seniors can review the sections below for more information on eligibility requirements for TANF and application methods.
+To apply for the national Temporary Assistance for Needy Families (TANF) program you need to fill out a TANF application.
+The instructions for how to apply for TANF program depend on the state you live in because each state oversees its own benefits systems.
+However, TANF eligibility requirements must follow basic federal guidelines, given that the federal government funds the program.
+Before you apply for TANF, you can read the sections below to learn more about eligibility requirements and application methods.

-TANF Application Eligibility Requirements
+Learn About TANF Application Requirements

-Completing the TANF application and receiving approval for benefits allows families and seniors with minor children to claim financial assistance and related support services.
-When seniors sign up for TANF program benefits, eligibility requirements can vary between states, although there are basic requirements for agencies all across the country.
+Completing the TANF application and getting approved for benefits can help families and seniors with children get financial help and other related support services.
+Eligibility requirements can vary between states, although there are basic requirements for agencies all across the country.

-The submission methods for your senior TANF application vary by state, but usually include both online and in-person options.
+The methods to turn in your senior TANF application can vary by state, but you can usually apply either online or in person.
 Because each state manages their own social assistance, each has its own name and web platform for submitting a TANF application form.
 In California, for example, the state has named their social services program CalWORKS.
-Their TANF application maintains an online platform and several offices throughout the state to help residents submit TANF application forms.
-Specific details about how to apply for TANF program in your area can be found through state agencies.
-Before attempting to submit a TANF application form online or in-person, make sure to gather all of the necessary documentation and evidence.
-To learn about the necessary requirements for submitting a TANF application, you must look into your local requirements.
+Their TANF application has an online platform and several offices throughout the state to help residents submit TANF application forms.
+To get specific details about how to apply for TANF program in your area, reach out to local state agencies.
+Before trying to turn in a TANF application form online or in-person, make sure you have all the necessary documentation and evidence.
+To get specific details about how to apply for the TANF program in your area, look into your local requirements.

 When can you apply for TANF?